MrLepoischiche/mrlepoischiche.github.io/README.md

 Just type the name of this repo in your navigation bar.
 It's that simple!

 If GitHub shows a 404 page, there is either a problem or an upcoming update.
-In both cases, please do bear with me.
+In both cases, please do bare with me.

 # React + Vite